 Factors to Consider When Buying a Lawn Mower

-When choosing a lawn mower, the main drivers should be the nature of your yard and what features matter most to you.
+When it comes to buying a lawn mower, the main consideration should be the nature of your yard and what features matter most to you.

 Yards that are more than a half acre generally benefit from the speed and ease of riding mowers.
 A mower’s deck size, or width of the cutting area, determines how fast it will cut a given lawn.